Interrupted Reaching Out Movement

 Introduction

-One of the most important movements in human life is the movement toward connection.
+One of the deepest human needs is the movement toward connection, closeness, safety, and emotional belonging.

 In Family Constellations, interrupted reaching out movement describes what happens when a child’s natural movement toward a parent or caregiver is disrupted before connection feels complete, safe, or fully received.

-Family Constellations explores how trauma, unconscious loyalty, emotional entanglement, and unresolved family dynamics may shape these patterns across generations.
+Family Constellations explores how trauma, unconscious loyalty, emotional entanglement, and unresolved family dynamics may shape these patterns within families.

 The Natural Movement Toward Connection